Master Gardener Program

 Volunteer Commitment

-In return for the training, participants agree to volunteer time in a horticulture related community service activities.
+If participants would like to become certified Master Gardeners, then they agree to volunteer time in a horticulture related community service activities.
 Ideas include answering horticulture questions at the Extension Office, volunteering at the farmers market, writing articles, help install or maintain community flower beds or gardens, teach future Master Gardening classes, applied research or youth gardening workshops.
-Level 1 participants volunteer 20 hours and Level 2 volunteers 30 hours.
+Level 1 participants volunteer 20 hours and then 10 hours for every subsequent year.